matsch1/web/content/coding/06_hugo-githubactions-autotranslator/index.md

 annoying.

 So the idea is to automate this translation process.
-Therefore it should automatically detect if the post is written in german or english and translate it to the other language.
+Therefore it should automatically be detected if the post is written in german or english and translate it to the other language.

 I like to use Github Actions to translate before deployment.